-Calhoun Community College provides through a Child Development Center high quality education and child care to children of Calhoun students, faculty, and staff within the Calhoun service area.
+Calhoun Community College provides through a Child Development Center located on the Decatur campus, high quality education and child care to children of Calhoun students, faculty, and staff within the Calhoun service area.
 A fee for service is required.

 STUDENT AFFAIRS